GluuFederation/docs-oxd-prod/3.0.1/sources/install/index.md

 ## Manual installation

-If you don't want to use one of the Unix packages, oxd is pretty easy to install.
+If you don't want to use one of the Linux packages, oxd is pretty easy to install.
 It requires Java version 1.7 or higher.
 But otherwise it's self-contained, and you can just unzip the folder and run it.